IN THE YEAR THAT KING UZZIAH DIED (EXCERPT OF KINGDOM CONCEPTS)

 Burning incense by someone—even a king—who was not of the descendants of Aaron was a grievous breach of Levitical law punishable by death.

-But those that encamp before the tabernacle toward the east, even before the tabernacle of the congregation eastward, shall be Moses, and Aaron and his sons, keeping the charge of the sanctuary for the charge of the children of Israel; and the stranger that cometh nigh shall be put to death.
+Moreover those who were to camp before the tabernacle on the east, before the tabernacle of meeting, were Moses, Aaron, and his sons, keeping charge of the sanctuary, to meet the needs of the children of Israel; but the outsider who came near was to be put to death.
 (Numbers 3:38)

 When he was rebuked by the priests, the proud Uzziah became very angry.
 At this moment leprosy “rose up in his forehead.”
 The Lord had punished him severely for his presumption.
 Immediately the priests hurried him out of the Temple.